The NIH Almanac

 DCTD has 8 major programs that work together to bring unique molecules from the laboratory bench to the patient bedside:

-The Cancer Diagnosis Program stimulates, coordinates, and funds specimen resources, databases related to those specimens, and research on diagnostics and improved technologies to better characterize tumors.
+The Cancer Diagnosis Program stimulates, coordinates, and funds research on diagnostics and improved technologies to better characterize tumors and/or guide treatment decisions, as well as specimen resources, databases related to those specimens, overarching biospecimen-related policies, practices, biospecimen research, and other related issues.

-The Cancer Imaging Programuses new technologies to expand the role of imaging in noninvasive diagnosis, identification of disease subsets in patients, disease staging, and treatment monitoring.
+The Cancer Imaging Program expands the role of imaging in noninvasive diagnosis, identification of disease subsets in patients, disease staging, image-guided treatment, and treatment monitoring.

 The Cancer Therapy Evaluation Program functions as NCI's primary clinical evaluator of new anticancer agents, radiation treatments, and surgical methods.
 The program administers the 11 cooperative research groups that unite researchers around the nation and the world in the pursuit of distinctive and effective new treatments for cancer.